What’s more important for B2B businesses: brand building or lead generation?

 This sifting process will take time, it’s true – but less time than it takes to create original content.

 Posts that aren’t performing well can potentially also be added to the Cut list.
 For many businesses, blog performance will be about organic search traffic.
-This will require you to consult your analytics to see what’s driving the most visitors, what has the most backlinks and so on.
+This will require you to consult your analytics.
+Find out what’s driving the most visitors, what has the most backlinks and so on.

 Social engagement metrics can be helpful here too.
-For example, thought leadership may not perform well from a search perspective but could generate a huge amount of engagement on LinkedIn or Instagram.
+For example, thought leadership may not perform well for SEO but could generate a huge amount of engagement on LinkedIn.
 Pull this information from Google Analytics and add it to your log.

 But remember that it’s not just about quantity, it’s also about quality, so consider what ‘performing well’ means to you.
 For example, a bottom of funnel post might not be generating loads of organic search traffic but your sales team might find it invaluable during their nurture, follow up or closing process.

 Again, pause before you dismiss a post entirely.
 Just because it’s not performing well, doesn’t mean it’s terminal.
-Could the post be nursed back to health?
-More on this in the next step.
+Could you nurse the post back to health?
+More on this in the next step of your blog audit.

 By now you should have a list of blog posts that are either still relevant and useful or could be with an update.
-The next step is to identify any gaps you might have, and we’ve found that the best way to do this is to map each post against your customer journey.
+The next step is to identify any gaps you might have.
+We’ve found that the best way to do this is to map each post against your customer journey.

-The RH&Co content marketing framework is designed to help you do just that and is a tool we use with all of our clients.
-It looks at key stages in the customer journey from your reader’s perspective, helping you to understand what type of content to produce and what the goal should be.
+A simple top / middle / bottom of funnel approach can be very useful here.
+But we like to add a layer of additional insight using the RH&Co content marketing framework, a tool we designed to use with our clients.
+It looks in more detail at key stages in the customer journey from your reader’s perspective, helping you to understand what type of content to produce and what the goal should be.

 What you might find when you do this mapping exercise is that you have plenty of top of funnel content but you’re a bit sparse in the middle.
 Or you’ve got loads of educational middle of funnel content but nothing at the bottom to actually drive conversion or support your sales team.

 As we mentioned above, there may also be some posts that fit well into your customer journey but need work before they can be considered truly valuable.
 It may be that your audience has shifted so you now want to be talking to HRDs rather than CEOs.
 Or legislation has changed, making certain references out of date but easily fixable.
-Mark these as Combine / Correct.
+Mark these as Change.

 This customer mapping process should highlight which of your current blog posts are serving a valuable purpose and can be labelled Keep.
-You should also be able to see which need to be Combined or Corrected in order to strengthen them or bring them up to date.
+You should also be able to see which ones you need to Change in order to strengthen them or bring them up to date.

 From here you’ll be able to see where your gaps are, giving you an excellent starting point for deciding what topics and titles you can schedule for the future.
 If there are lots of gaps, plug the most important ones first.
 This will differ depending on your business and priorities.